 Harbor Capital Advisors Types of Clients and Minimum Account Sizes

 Harbor Capital advises Harbor Funds, an investment company, and Harbor Capital Group Trust for Defined Benefit Plans, a collective investment vehicle.
+That said, you can open an individual retirement account (IRA) or a non-retirement account to invest in its mutual funds on its website.

 Services Offered by Harbor Capital Advisors